-The training process of the OCSVM starts with the creation of a feature vector associated with each training point, composed of $N$ quantities which describe discriminating properties of a given object.
-In case of the AllWISE data, we use 4 AllWISE fluxes and three color combinations ($W1-W2$, $W2-W3$ and $W3-W4$), so in total a 7D input parameter space.
-Subsequently, these numbers act as coordinates for each training object (vector) in 7D feature space.
-Using the pre-defined training sets of sources, the algorithms use the kernel functions to map the input parameter space into a higher dimensional feature space \citep{shawetaylor04}.
-The algorithm will search for a hyperplane, which separates the training points and creates a `normality' model.
-Once this process is complete, the new data, which does not match the `known' object patterns, are flagged as outliers.
+The training process of the OCSVM starts with the creation of a feature vector associated with each training point, composed of $N$ quantities that describe the discriminating properties of a given object.
+In case of the AllWISE data, we use 4 AllWISE fluxes and three color combinations ($W1-W2$, $W2-W3,$ and $W3-W4$), so, in total, a 7D input parameter space.
+Subsequently, these numbers would act as coordinates for each training object (vector) in 7D feature space.
+Using the pre-defined training sets of sources, the algorithms used the kernel functions to map the input parameter space into a higher dimensional feature space \citep{shawetaylor04}.
+The algorithm will search for a hyperplane, which separates the training points and creates a "normality" model.
+Once this process is complete, the new data, which does not match the "known" object patterns, are flagged as outliers.

 In the IRAS 22147 region, we focus on sources which display the behavior similar to known YSOs.
-Therefore, we use the OCSVM to perform a `reversed' anomaly detection, i.e., we train the algorithm on the known YSOs and we reject all those sources which do not fit the model created based on the `known' YSOs.
-Using the sample of general YSO candidates selected by the OCSVM, we proceed to classify the sources as either Class I or II.
-For that purpose, we use the classic support vector machine algorithm, which is designed to recognize two (or more) types of objects based on the training examples provided by the supervisor (SVM, \citealt{vapnik95}).
+Therefore, we use the OCSVM to perform a "reversed" anomaly detection, that is, we train the algorithm on the known YSOs and we reject all those sources which do not fit the model created based on the "known" YSOs.
+Using the sample of general YSO candidates selected by the OCSVM, we proceeded to classify the sources as either Class I or II.
+For that purpose, we used the classic support vector machine algorithm, which is designed to recognize two (or more) types of objects based on the training examples provided by the supervisor (SVM, \citealt{vapnik95}).

-The process is similar to the OCSVM except that the algorithm searches for the most optimal hyperplane separating the examples of the two categories, instead of searching for the most optimal enclosure for these sources.
+The process is similar to the OCSVM, except that the algorithm searches for the most optimal hyperplane separating the examples of the two categories, instead of searching for the most optimal enclosure for these sources.
 The hyperplane separates the examples from two categories with the largest possible margin.
-We use the same training sample as for the anomaly detection, but divided into separate Class I and II groups.
+We used the same training sample as for the anomaly detection, but divided into separate Class I and II groups.